Cluster algebras and binary subwords: Introduction

 \begin{theorem}[Theorem \ref{thm:subwords_to_snake_graph_matchings}] The subwords of a binary word $w$ are in bijection with the perfect matchings of its corresponding snake graph $G(w)$. \end{theorem}

 The paper is organized as follows.
-In Sec.~\ref{sec:trie_of_subwords}, we recall the construction of the trie of subwords given by Leroy, Rigo, and Stipulanti.
-In Sec.~\ref{sec:antichain_trie}, we introduce and describe the construction of the antichain trie.
-We define a map from the antichains to the subwords and prove that it is a bijection in Sec.~\ref{sec:bijection_between_antichains_and_subwords}.
-In Sec.~\ref{sec:subwords_to_snake_graph_matchings}, we give the necessary snake graph theory background and describe a bijection between subwords and perfect matchings.
+In Section~\ref{sec:trie_of_subwords}, we recall the construction of the trie of subwords given by Leroy, Rigo, and Stipulanti.
+In Section~\ref{sec:antichain_trie}, we introduce and describe the construction of the antichain trie.
+We define a map from the antichains to the subwords and prove that it is a bijection in Section~\ref{sec:bijection_between_antichains_and_subwords}.
+In Section~\ref{sec:subwords_to_snake_graph_matchings}, we give the necessary snake graph theory background and describe a bijection between subwords and perfect matchings.